How to Write to your B2B's Buying Committee Without Losing Half the Room

 TRAVEL IT: Filter Layer

-What This Looks Like in Practice
+What This Looks Like in Practice on a Website landing page

-Map your audience.
+Map your audience

 Don’t guess.

-Identify the top 4-5 committee members who will be involved in the buying decisions.
+Map the top 4-5 committee members who will be involved in the buying decisions.

-List their top concerns and desired outcomes,
+Understand their filters and list their top concerns and desired outcomes.

 for example,